 Each April, the

-However, some people prefer to take a more superstitious approach, choosing numbers which they believe to be lucky.
-Surprisingly, certain numbers have proven to be more successful than others in the
+However, some people prefer a more superstitious approach, choosing numbers they believe are lucky, with some people using numbers to decide which horses to place

 Which Grand National Numbers Have Won The Most?